Prevalence of Past-Month Use of Various Drugs in England and Wales Among People Aged 16 to 59

-" Around 4.7 per cent of adults aged 16 to 59 said they had taken an illicit drug in the last month.
-This equates to around 1.5 million people and is a significantly lower percentage than those observed a decade ago in the 2004/05 survey and when CSEW measurements began in 1996 (both 6.7%) (Tables 1.03 and 1.04).
+" Around one in 25 adults (4.0%) aged 16 to 59 said they had taken a drug in the last month.
+This equates to around 1.3 million people.
+The proportion is similar to the previous year (4.3% in the 2015/16 CSEW) and is statistically significantly lower than those observed a decade ago in the 2006/07 survey (6.0%) and when CSEW measurements began in 1996 (6.7%) (Appendix Tables 1.03 and 1.04; Figure 1.5).

-" Among adults aged 16 to 59, the drugs most commonly taken in the last month were cannabis (3.7%), powder cocaine (0.9%) and ecstasy (0.7%).
-Among adults aged 16 to 24, the drugs most commonly taken in the last month were cannabis (8.4%), ecstasy (2.1%) and powder cocaine (1.7%)."
+" Among adults aged 16 to 59, the drugs most commonly taken in the last month were cannabis (3.2%, similar to the 2015/16 survey), powder cocaine (0.8%, similar to the 2015/16 survey) and ecstasy (0.3%, similar to the 2015/16 survey).

 " Among adults aged 16 to 24, the drugs most commonly taken in the last month were cannabis (7.6%), powder cocaine (1.6%) and ecstasy (1.1%).
 The use of these three drugs in the last month by 16 to 24 year olds has not changed statistically significantly compared with the previous survey year.